Michael-Dyq/NLP-demo-template/frontend/README.md

 ### HTML

 HTML stands for Hyper Text Markup Language and is the standard markup language for creating Web pages.
 HTML document is made of a series of HTML elements.
 HTML elements tell the browser how to display the content.
-For instance, HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc. You may refer to the [HTML file](frontend/js/demo.js)
+For instance, HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc. You may refer to the [HTML file](index.html) and take a look how the elements are arranged in the document.

 ### CSS